erinlincoln/red-black-tree-forge/README.md

 By structuring our model this way we were able to test several properties about the insertion and deletion process for red-black trees.
 These property tests can be found in the file `red_black_tests_longer_tracelength.frg` under tracesBehavior.

-The first property that we show is that `wellformed_binary` is always maintained during traces.
+The first property that we show is that `wellformedBST` is always maintained during traces.
 This is because even though during insertion and deletion the red-black properties are not always there until the process is over, the tree still uses binary insertion and deletion.
 Thus, the tree will always a binary tree.

-Another property we showed is that `terminateTransition implies wellformed_rb`.
+Another property we showed is that `terminateTransition implies wellformedRBT`.
 This means that when nothing changes it should be true that our tree is a proper red-black tree.

 We were also able to show properties that we specific to insertion:

-One of the main properties we were able to check is that an `insertTransition` will eventually result in a `wellformed_rb` tree.
+One of the main properties we were able to check is that an `insertTransition` will eventually result in a `wellformedRBT` tree.
 This means that the insertion algorithm will  always complete and the end state will be a wellformed red-black tree.

 We also were able to show specific properties related to the insertion algorithm.
 We showed that `insertRotateTransition` or `insertRecolorTransition` only happens when the tree is not wellformed.
 This shows that we never have an unnecessary rotate or recoloring when the tree is already wellformed.

 Lastly, we sought to test similar properties for the deletion algorithm.
 However, with deletion (as this part of the algorithm was in our reach) it is not entirely complete and so the properties do not pass for more than four nodes.
 That being said, here are the properties we wanted to show:

-First, we included a test that a `delete_transition implies eventually wellformed_rb`.
-Just as with insertion, this would that once deletion has begun, the algorithm will always complete such that the tree is a wellformed_rb tree.
+First, we included a test that a `delete_transition implies eventually wellformedRBT`.
+Just as with insertion, this would that once deletion has begun, the algorithm will always complete such that the tree is a wellformedRBT tree.

-Second, we also included a test that `delete_recolor_transition implies not wellformed_rb`.
+Second, we also included a test that `delete_recolor_transition implies not wellformedRBT`.
 This shows that recoloring only happens when the tree is not wellformed.

 It is important to note that when running the deletion adds a significant time complexity.
 Thus, to be able to run the tracesBehavior test with reasonable runtime the number of nodes we recommend is 4.
 However, for the insertion predicates (if you comment out the deletion related code in traces and the tests) are able to run with a relatively reasonable time for 6 Nodes.